 |8:00-8:50||Elective 1||Elective 1||Elective 1||Elective 1||Elective 1|

 |10:20-12:00||Core: Philadelphia in a Global Context||Core: Philadelphia in a Global Context||Core: Philadelphia in a Global Context||Core: Philadelphia in a Global Context||Core: Philadelphia in a Global Context|

 |Major League Baseball Night|

 All Skills Core Course covers integrated skills, including speaking, listening, reading, writing, vocabulary, and grammar.
 Read more about the core course.

 Elective Courses cover academic content and themes such as Communications, Innovation and Technology, Leadership, Marketing, Resiliency, and Sustainability.
 Read more about elective courses.

-Lectures by Penn Professors occur once a week on a topic related to the elective courses.
+Lectures by Penn Professors occur on topics related to the elective courses.
 Read more about lectures by Penn professors.